 We’ll be there.
 Is there anything else you’d like to share about your experience working with BMAT?

 I recommend BMAT everywhere I go.
-BMAT are always willing to adapt, modify, and solve any doubts we may have.
-We’re treated well.
+People at BMAT are always willing to adapt, modify, and solve any doubts we may have.
+We’re treated like family.
 We’d like to expand to cover the whole country one day, and even though it’s worth it, it is an investment.
-We’re in a different market to many other places, which is definitely something to consider here.
+We’re in a different market, which is definitely something to consider here.

 We’re interested to see how BMAT will adapt to the changes in technology these days.
 That’s really something to look forward to.